icyleaf/poncho/README.md

 ### Load

-Poncho loads the environment file is easy to use.
+Poncho loads the environment file is easy to use, based on parser above.

 It accepts both single file (or path) and multiple files.

 #### Orders